“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 The rotation of the Z form DNA is left-handed, contains 12 bases per helical turn hence it is wider in length than the B form DNA.

-The zigzag type backbone of it gives it an elongated and slender appearance.
+The zigzag type backbone gives it an elongated and slender appearance.

 In the Z form DNA, the purine bases of it switch into the “syn” form conformation which converts the DNA into the left-handed helix.